-What is conversion therapy?
+What is conversion therapy and when will it be banned?

 More than half said it was conducted by a faith group, while one in five received it from healthcare professionals.

-The figure is higher among transgender respondents.
-Almost one in 10 trans men said they had been offered conversion therapy and one in 25 said they had undergone it.
+The figure was higher among transgender respondents.
+Almost one in 10 trans men said they had been offered conversion therapy, and one in 25 said they had undergone it.

-But the survey did not define what it meant by conversion therapy and did not ask when it had happened, or whether it was in the UK.
+But the survey did not define what it meant by conversion therapy, and did not ask when it had happened, or whether it was in the UK.

-Why are some groups worried about a ban?
+What are religious groups saying about a ban?

-Some groups say a ban could infringe on traditional religious teachings, such as the belief that all sex outside a heterosexual marriage is sinful.
-The Evangelical Alliance, which says it represents 3,500 churches, has suggested an "expansive definition" of conversion therapy could restrict religious freedoms.
+Some religious groups oppose any ban on conversion therapy, and argue that it would infringe on traditional religious teachings, such as the belief that all sex outside a heterosexual marriage is sinful.

-UK director Peter Lynas said ministry leaders could be "at risk of arrest" for encouraging young people to remain chaste until marriage.
-He suggested it could criminalise supportive prayer for someone who asked for help dealing with same-sex attraction they wished to resist.
+The Evangelical Alliance, which says it represents 3,500 churches, said a ban could jeopardise religious freedoms, such as supportive prayer.

-However, many other religious leaders support a ban.
-The Church of England said the practice had "no place in the modern world".
+However, the Church of England said the practices have "no place in the modern world" and a group of Christian leaders wrote a letter to the prime minister calling for trans people to be included, as have various psychotherapists and counsellors.

 Have other countries banned conversion therapy?

-Many places have introduced a full or partial ban, including Canada, Malta, Germany, Mexico and parts of Australia.
+Approximately 16 countries have introduced a full or partial ban, including Brazil, Canada and Germany.

-In Germany, under-18s are not allowed to receive conversion therapy, while it is outlawed for adults in cases of coercion or deceit.

-About 20 US states have banned the practice, although many of these do not include religious counsellors and organisations.
+About 20 US states have banned the practice for minors, although many of these do not include religious counsellors and organisations.

-All countries that have introduced some form of conversion therapy ban have covered gender identity in their definitions.
+Some other countries, including Ireland, Denmark and Israel, are currently introducing measures to ban conversion therapy or launching consultations.